Have yourselves a merry little Christmas, British PM Johnson says | Health

 Johnson's plans to relax restrictions for five days so three households can mix have been criticised by two influential medical journals.
 Medical views are mixed on whether or not Christmas should be cancelled.
 There is also growing concern among, for example, oncologists that many cancers are going undiagnosed due to the public health focus on COVID-19.

-COVID-19 has battered the United Kingdom: The government's most conservative death toll measure is 64,908, second only to Italy in Europe, while government borrowing is set to hit a peacetime high of 394 billion pounds ($531 billion) in 2020/21.
-PARTY OR LOCKDOWN?
+COVID-19 has battered the United Kingdom: The government's most conservative death toll measure is 65,520, second only to Italy in Europe, while government borrowing is set to hit a peacetime high of 394 billion pounds ($531 billion) in 2020/21.
+Official data showed another 25,161 confirmed new cases of COVID-19 on Wednesday, up more than a third from a day earlier, and the highest level since mid-November, with another 612 deaths.

 - READ MORE ON: